Vendeis/GitHub-API/README.md

 Unauthenticated clients can make up to 60 requests per hour, which is in my opinion insufficient.
 Therefore I have implemented authentication via username and github access token, which extends the amount of requests per hour to 5000.

-The application exposes 2 endpoints:
+The application exposes 2 endpoints:<br/>

 /list/{username} - returns a list of all repositories, alongside their stargazer count, for a given GitHub user.
 /rating/{username} - returns a sum of stargazers from all repositories of a given GitHub user.

-IMPORTANT NOTE
+**IMPORTANT NOTE**<br/>
 your requests have to be authenticated via GitHub personal access token.
 Please use an already existing token, or generate one here: https://github.com/settings/tokens/

-Now you can access the application's endpoints with curl command
+Now you can access the application's endpoints with curl command<br/>

-curl -i -u YourUsername:YourGitHubAccessToken  URL
+curl -i -u YourUsername:YourGitHubAccessToken  URL<br/>

 e.g.

-curl -i -u Vendeis:XXXX http://localhost:8080/repo/list/Vendeis
+curl -i -u Vendeis:XXXX http://localhost:8080/repo/list/Vendeis <br/>
 or by using a more convinient tool, such as Postman

 ![postman](https://user-images.githubusercontent.com/56355926/115912552-c21df380-a46f-11eb-9bd2-974a4eed5cf8.png)